bagcioglu-tarik/insider-tech-hub-bootcamp/README.md

 ## Week 1

 We developed single page responsive wp by using only HTML and CSS but JS was an extra.
 My project is merely focused on one of the most known TV series, SHOGUN.
-I used animations, keyframes, media queries etc. You view the project by clicking [this](https://shoguntv.netlify.app)
+I used animations, keyframes, media queries etc. You can view the project by clicking [this](https://shoguntv.netlify.app)

 ## Week 2